-- 1. Set out bowls of sand in the dishes beforehand. - 2.
-Give each girl a balloon and a bean. - 3.
+- 1. Set out bowls of sand - 2.
+Give each girl a balloon and a bean - 3.
 Assist girls in putting about 3⁄4 cup of sand into balloon with funnel.
-While putting in sand into balloon add the bean.
-Make sure to do this over a tin/tablecloth. - 4.
+While putting sand into balloon, add the bean. - 4.
 Double knot balloon when done. - 5.
 Encourage girls to find the bean - 6.
-Talk about the benefits of using the stress balloon: - a.
-Squeezing the ball allows muscles to relax. - b.
-The repeating pattern of squeezing alleviates tension and stress. - c.
-Squeezing the balloon strengthens hand muscles that get over used when typing, texting, or other task that over use your hands. - d.
-Stress can have a negative impact on your health, so it is important to learn to manage stress.
+Talk about the benefits of using the stress balloon: - -Squeezing the ball allows muscles to relax - -The repeating pattern of squeezing alleviates tension and stress - -Squeezing the balloon strengthens hand muscles that get overused when typing, texting, and other tasks - -Stress can have a negative impact on your health, so it is important to learn to manage stress.

-With Older Girl Scouts you can explain that finding the bean is similar to find a lump in your breast.
-The average lump is bigger than a bean, but you can demonstrate on the balloon to use two fingers to find the bean, similarly done with a self-breast exam.
+With older Girl Scouts, you can explain that finding the bean is like finding a lump in your breast.
+The average lump is bigger than a bean, but you can demonstrate on the balloon to use two fingers to find the bean, similar to performing a self-breast exam.